Cashiz/Hospital_Management-/README.md

 # Hospital_Management-
-A management system to help improve  health care
+A management system to help improve  education